buchi2/smarthome/enocean/README.md

 <pre>
 	sh.enocean.send_learn(ID_Offset)
 </pre>
 , where ID_Offset, range (0-127), specifies the sending ID offset with respect to the BaseID.
-Later, the ID offset is specified in the item.conf for every outgoing send command, see example below.
+Later, the ID offset is defined in the item.conf for every outgoing send command, see example below.
 Use different ID offsets for different groups of actors.
 That's it!